BlogVida práctica en Colombia

 6. Day 6: Respond to every lead with diagnostic questions, not just "yes, available."

 You don't need to become an influencer.
 You need consistency.
-A clear listing, three well-chosen groups, previous clients recommending you, and an organized way to respond.
-That already puts you ahead of many competitors who just write “info in DM.”
+A clear listing, three well-chosen groups, past clients recommending you, and an organized way to respond.
+That already puts you ahead of many competitors who just write "info in DM."

-When is it worth paying for advertising
+When is it worth paying for advertising?

-The right metric: schedule, not likes
+The right metric: appointments, not likes

 FAQ